Imposed change sucks!

 The process we are all experiencing, feeling much like grief for many people, takes time to travel its path.
 There is no right way, no guide as to how long it should take you to feel like taking on a challenge.
 And just a small reality check here; if you are one of those people who makes lists of things you plan to do and then doesn’t actually do them – this is not going to change because of a virus.
 The only thing that will change that, is you deciding to stop the excuses, quit talking yourself out of it and get on with something. (tough, but you know it’s the truth).

 I would encourage every one of us to acknowledge each day as a step forward right now.
 Each day that ends with our nearest and dearest still healthy and happy is a success.
 Every day that ends with us still able to be grateful for the little things is a triumph.
-These are the things we can be proud of ‘when this is all over’.
+Every day that we survive, we DID cope with change and these are the things we can be proud of ‘when this is all over’.